Eddie Collins (1939)

 Collins had limited playing time in 1918, batting in just 97 games.
 He had 91 hits and a .276 batting average.

 In 1919, Collins had a good season with a .319 batting average.
 He led the AL in stolen bases with 33 and he had 165 hits and 80 RBIs in 140 games.
-Although he wasn't in on the World Series fix, he didn't play well in the postseason.
+Although he wasn't involved in the World Series fix, he didn't play well in the postseason.
 He batted just .226 with 7 hits in 31 at-bats in 8 games.

 Collins had his best season in 1920.
 That year, he had career highs in hits (224), doubles (38), and batting average (.372) in 153 games.
 He also had 13 triples, 20 stolen bases, and 76 RBIs.